- Additional Positions at AU

 - Buddhisms and Deconstructions (ed.).
 Lanham, MD: Rowman and Littlefield, 2006.

-For Book Chapters and Journal Articles, see my Academia.edu.
+For a list of Book Chapters and Journal Articles, see my Academia.edu.

 Grants and Sponsored Research